Pi-31415/pandoc-latex-paper-book-scaffolding/documents/lab0.md

 # Gathering of Information and Input/Output Description.

-# Test Cases (Hand-Solved Examples) and Algorithm Design.
+# Test Cases and Algorithm Design.

 # Implementation.